Welcome to today's edition of the Rush 24-7 podcast.

 The MC was applauding and encouraging everybody to lie to Congress, a bunch of pack rat Democrats who were lying about what had gone on in the first place, who were standing in the way of the advance of U.S. foreign policy and national defense against a beachhead the Soviets were trying to create down in Nicaragua.

-Um, and he was just as gracious and nice as he could be.
+And he was just as gracious and nice as he could be.

-He was just a gentleman through and through, and he will be missed as I say.
+He was just a gentleman through and through, and he will be missed, as I say.

-It's a Harvard University survey.
+Is a Harvard University survey.

-The uh findings were among those in Harvard Centers for Public Leadership National Leadership By the By the way, sorry for interrupting myself here.
+The findings were among those in Harvard Centers for Public Leadership, National Leadership.

 I got three emails after the program yesterday.